GeePlease/cat-sticker-webapp/README.md

 # project description

-This is my first learning project ever for managing and displaying a small collection of cat sticker data (24 stickers).
+This is my first learning project ever for managing and displaying a small collection of cat sticker data (24 png stickers).

 # project goals